<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=230754&amp;fmt=gif">

 Use Good Coaxial Cabling

-coaxIn a wireless microphone system, every item from the antenna to the connectors to the cabling matters significantly.
-Taken together, they can be the difference between success and failure.
-One of the primary places systems fail or degrade over time is in the coaxial cables that connect your antennas to your antenna distribution, and the cables that connect your distribution system to your wireless mic receivers.
-Always use good quality low loss, double shielded 50 ohm cable with your wireless system.
-Unless it's permanently installed, you'll also want to check and change those cables over time, more so if they are frequently handled.
+One of the primary places systems fail or degrade over time is in the coaxial cables that connect the antennas to the distribution and the cables that connect the distribution system to the wireless microphone receivers.
+Always use high-quality, low-loss, double-shielded 50-ohm coaxial cable for your wireless system.
+Unless your system is permanently installed, you will want to check and change your cables over time, especially if they are frequently handled.

 why coax goes bad